 Diversity Council Initiatives

 The Penn State Health and Penn State College of Medicine Diversity Council is comprised of representatives from each participating department and location that has committed to a diversity or inclusion initiative for Fiscal year 2020-2021.
-Learn more about our specific goals around diversity, equity and inclusion.

 The 2020-2021 Penn State Health and Penn State College of Medicine Diversity Council includes representatives from the following departments: